vtexdocs/dev-portal-content/docs/guides/Integration-Guides/catalog-integration/skus.md

 Follow these instructions when creating the request body:

-* During SKU creation, don't set `IsActive` as `true`.
+* During SKU creation, do not set `IsActive` as `true`.
 If you send the request to activate the SKU when creating it, you will receive a `400 Bad Request` error.
-The value to `IsActive` must always be `false` when sending that request for activation to occur afterwards, as explained in [Activating an SKU](#activating-an-sku).
+The value to `IsActive` must always be `false` when sending that request for activation to occur afterward, as explained in [Activating an SKU](#activating-an-sku).
 * We suggest you set `ActivateIfPossible` as `true,` unless you plan to have an internal workflow to [manually activate SKUs](#manual-activation).
 * If there is a need to create a new SKU with a specific custom ID, specify the `Id` (integer) in the request.
 Otherwise, VTEX will generate the ID automatically.
 * Besides the main ID, you must provide at least one of the following alternate IDs in the request body: `RefId` or `EAN`.
 It is possible to provide both as well.